gallindic/R-BERT/README.md

 ## How to train/eval

 All configurations are set in `config.ini`.
 To train or eval run `CUDA_VISIBLE_DEVICES=0 python r_bert.py --config config.ini`.
 The evaluation is ran on all the checkpoints in the output folder.
+When running training cached files are made for datasets, so they need to be deleted if another dataset file is used.

 1. On TermFrame (EN/SL)
  - To train set `data_dir=./data/termframe_[eng/slo]`, `task_name=termframe_[eng/slo]`, `output_dir=./output/termframe_[eng/slo]`, `train=True`, `eval=False`, `save_steps=100-200`